sb8869/Suraj-Bonthu-Portfolio/README.md

 ## Projects

 ### Planorix - Computer Vision Floor Plan to 3D Converter
-Full-Stack Web Application | 2025 (In Development)
+Full-Stack Web Application | 2025
 - About: Planorix is an intelligent web application that transforms 2D floor plan images into interactive 3D models using computer vision and advanced image processing.
 Users can upload JPG or PDF floor plans and instantly visualize them as navigable 3D environments with intuitive camera controls for architectural visualization and space planning.
 - Designed and developed a full-stack application combining React frontend with FastAPI backend for seamless floor plan processing and 3D visualization.
 - Implemented advanced computer vision algorithms using OpenCV for wall detection, featuring thickness-based pattern recognition that achieves 60-70% accuracy in distinguishing structural elements from fixtures and text.